-YOUR RESULT: Carrier of cystic fibrosis
+YOUR RESULT: No cystic fibrosis gene alterations detected

 ABOUT THE TEST

 This test looked at a gene called CFTR.
 Everyone has two copies of this gene (one from their mother and one from their father).
 Alterations to this gene can cause the condition cystic fibrosis (CF).